ps2/rileylink/Readme.md

 The code in the [firmware](https://github.com/ps2/rileylink/tree/master/firmware) directory runs on the RileyLink hardware.
 There are two main chips on the RileyLink, and thus two firmware images.

-*Note:* Be careful to write the appropriate firmware to the correct chip.
-If you write the cc1110 firmware to the ble113, you will wipe out the ble113 license key and will need to request a new one from Bluegiga

 ### App

 The RileyLink iOS app connects to a RileyLink device via Bluetooth Low Energy, sends data to a Nightscout instance via the REST API, and shows the Nightscout display in a webview.